R3alkeepr/Landslide-Upper-Franconia/README.md

 # Landslide-Upper-Franconia

-Within this project we explored a landslide in Upper Franconia near Bayreuth (Heinersreuther Forst).
-The landslide was mapped in the general area, its form was studied via electrical resistivity tomography, and its stability was assessed through root pulling and soil description
+This project was conducted as part of the *Process Geomorphology* course at the University of Bayreuth and investigates a landslide located in the Heinersreuther Forst near Bayreuth, Upper Franconia, Germany.
+The study combines surface mapping, geophysical surveys, and geotechnical observations to characterize the landslide's morphology, subsurface structure, and stability conditions.

-\# Landslide Dynamics
+# Landslide Dynamics

 Process Geomorphology

 University of Bayreuth (2024)

-\## Overview
+## Overview

-This repository contains the final report of the course Process Geomorphology which was handled as a project.
-It investigates a landslide in the Heinersreuther Forst, near Bayreuth.
-The landslide area was not only mapped on the surface but was also explored on various depths with a pretty sophisticated subsurface analysis.
-This gives insights on the activity of the landslide.

-The study combines electrical resistivity tomography (ERT), root pulling, and geomorphic mapping to analyze the landslide area.
+This repository contains the final report of the project.

+The study investigates a landslide in the Heinersreuther Forst through an integrated geomorphological and geophysical approach.
+The landslide was mapped at the surface to document its morphology and extent, while its internal structure was examined using Electrical Resistivity Tomography (ERT).
+In addition, root-pulling experiments and soil profile descriptions were conducted to assess slope stability and the influence of vegetation on mechanical reinforcement.

+By combining surface observations with subsurface investigations, the project provides insights into the geomorphic processes, internal characteristics, and current activity of the landslide.

+## Research Objectives

+* Characterize the morphology and spatial extent of the landslide.
+* Investigate subsurface structures and potential failure surfaces using geophysical methods.
+* Assess slope stability through root-pulling experiments and soil analyses.
+* Improve understanding of landslide dynamics in the study area.

-\## Methods
+## Methods

-\- Electrical Resistivity Tomography (ERT)
+* Electrical Resistivity Tomography (ERT)

-\- Root Pulling
+* Root-Pulling Experiments
+* Soil Profile Description

-\- Geomorphic Mapping
+* Geomorphic Mapping

-\## Software
+## Software

-\- RES2DINV
+* RES2DINV

-\- R
+* R

-\- ArcGIS Pro
+* ArcGIS Pro

-\## Repository Contents
+## Repository Contents

-\- Paper
+* Paper

-\- data
+* Data